-Students admitted to the Practical Nurse Program will submit a Health/Physical Examination Form completed by a physician, nurse practitioner, or physician assistant.
-The healthcare provider must complete the entire form and indicate the student can participate in the Practical Nurse Program without restrictions.
-The Health/Physical Examination Form is available from the Nursing Office.
+Students admitted to the Practical Nurse and Surgical Technician Programs will submit a Health/Physical Examination Form completed by a physician, nurse practitioner, or physician assistant.
+The healthcare provider must complete the entire form and indicate the student can participate in the respective program without restrictions.
+The Health/Physical Examination Form is available from the Admissions Office.
 No other assessment forms are accepted.